apache/doris/docs/en/administrator-guide/config/fe_config.md

 This document mainly introduces the relevant configuration items of FE.

+The FE configuration file `fe.conf` is usually stored in the `conf/` directory of the FE deployment path.
+In version 0.14, another configuration file `fe_custom.conf` will be introduced.
+The configuration file is used to record the configuration items that are dynamically configured and persisted by the user during operation.

+After the FE process is started, it will read the configuration items in `fe.conf` first, and then read the configuration items in `fe_custom.conf`.
+The configuration items in `fe_custom.conf` will overwrite the same configuration items in `fe.conf`.

+The location of the `fe_custom.conf` file can be configured in `fe.conf` through the `custom_config_dir` configuration item.

 ## View configuration items

 There are two ways to view the configuration items of FE: